ipierre1/ansible-vault-vscode/README.md

 Customize the behavior of the Ansible Vault extension by configuring the following properties in your `settings.json`:

-- **ansibleVault.executable**: Specify the full path of the ansible-vault executable.
 - **ansibleVault.keyPass**: Set the ansible-vault password text.
 - **ansibleVault.keyFile**: Specify the path to the ansible-vault password file or vault-identity-list.
 - **ansibleVault.encryptVaultId**: Define the ansible-vault vault ID for encryption.